godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 				- Manastring Threads: Successful attacks in blade form generate Manastring Threads.
 You can have up to 6 Threads at a time, and you gain certain benefits at 3 Threads and 6 Threads.
 You lose 1 Thread at the end of each of your turns that you do not make an attack.
 					- 3 Threads
 						- Attacks against Manaweft Behemoths gain a +1 damage die amount bonus.
+					- 6 Threads
+						- Attacks in Bow Form cost no Mana.
+						-
 				- Bow Form
 					- Mana-Weaving Arrows: Weapon *strike* actions in this form gain the "Mana 3" tag.
 Additionally, hitting a target with three successful weapon attacks (while in this form) in the same turn inflicts the Manaweft condition.
 				- Blade Form